-In November 2023, Bracknell Forest published the 'Local Transport Plan 3 - summary report'14 which summarised the progress which had been made up to the point of writing against delivery of the third LTP and reflected the themes set out in the Council Plan15.
+In November 2023 we published the 'Local Transport Plan 3 Summary Report'11 which summarised progress made in delivering the third LTP, and reflected the themes set out in the Council Plan12.

 LTP3 made good progress in delivering infrastructure linked to future growth, including road corridor improvements, walking and cycling routes and the regeneration of Bracknell town centre.
 The resulting transport network presents a strong base for LTP4 to continue to ensure the full potential of this network can be realised.